whaleal/DocumentDataTransfer/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to [DDT]

-Welcome to the [Your Project Name] repository!
+Welcome to the [DDT] repository!
 We appreciate your interest in contributing to our project.
 Before you start contributing, please take a moment to read this guide to understand how you can contribute effectively.

 ## Table of Contents